-California Democrats ponder reordered field in 2020 contest
+California Democrats ponder reordered field in 2020 primary

 “I don’t think so, I honestly don’t,” the Vermont senator told California Democrats at a convention last year.

-Progressive activist and Sanders supporter Joe Macaluso said the senator’s strong standing in the state was the culmination of years of political organizing.
-The result: a broad grassroots movement that’s battle-tested from the 2016 campaign.

-“This is a group of experienced activists and organizers in California that … money can’t buy,” Macaluso said.

-Associated Press journalist Kathleen Ronayne contributed.
+Associated Press journalist Kathleen Ronayne and Cuneyt Dil contributed to this report.